 - Retrieve your drone at 40% battery.
 It may take you an unexpected few extra minutes to land the drone.
 Make this your boat protocol.

-- Wear safety gear: A hat, garden gloves, and shatterproof eyeglasses.
+- Wear safety gear: A hat, garden gloves, and shatterproof eyeglasses and a life jacket.

 - Notify the captain of the boat of your flight plan and communicate during your drone flight.

 - It is very helpful to the drone operator (to maintain directional orientation) if the captain keeps the boat’s bow pointed toward the direction of the drone as it is in the air.

 - If your drone is in Beginner Mode then do not fly from a boat.

 - Drones do sink.
 They sink fast.
 If your drone comes in contact with salt water, consider it ruined.
 If your drone takes a plunge into clean fresh water, do the following as quickly as possible:

 - Remove the battery and place it in a fire-safe container.
 It is likely to swell and emit some nasty fumes.
 Your battery is dead, or badly damaged.